-There is a diverse range of influences.
-Nature plays a large role as inspiration in my pottery as well as historical Japanese ceramics and art, medieval manuscripts, Art Nouveau period art and folk art, with a touch of the pagan.
+There is a diverse range of influences in my work.
+Nature plays a major role as inspiration in my pottery as well as historical Japanese ceramics and art, medieval manuscripts, the Art Nouveau period art and folk art, with a touch of the pagan.

 Asta Bubliene is a ceramic artist living in Kew Gardens, New York.
 She was born and raised in LIthuania where she received her MFA in Ceramic Arts from the Vilnius Academy of Art.
 Soon after graduating Asta came to the United States and settled in New York where she took a hiatus from clay and pursued studies in graphic design at the Fashion Institute of Technology earning a BFA in graphic design.
 After a 10-year hiatus from clay she started taking pottery classes and creating pottery again.
 She now works in the advertising design field and is an art director by day and a potter by night.